SteveBeauchemin/nfdumpWrapper/README.md

 chmod 777 /usr/local/nfdumpWrapper/log<BR>
 <BR>
 Possible problems:<BR>
 I encountered a situation where the httpd process runs in a protected space.
-I that space it has a private /tmp location.
+In that space there is a private tmp directory.
+The httpd process thinks this is a root based /tmp location.
 I did not figure this out initially, so when I did find a solution I took the easy way out.
 The system I run this on is Red Hat 7.
-The httpd process creates a protected directory in /tmp.
+The httpd process creates a protected directory in /tmp using a long convoluted name.
 Maybe you have seen and wondered what that was for.
 I ignored it until it prevented me from doing what I needed.<BR>
 <BR>
 In the /tmp directory you will see information like this:<BR>
 drwx------ 3 root root 16 Jun 15 04:58 systemd-private-03d2c892c043485883d4e9e39bcd699a-httpd.service-V47y1Q<BR>
-drwx------ 3 root root 16 Jun 15 04:57 systemd-private-03d2c892c043485883d4e9e39bcd699a-ntpd.service-gsx5YF<BR>
 <BR>
-In the /tmp directory with httpd in the name is another tmp directory that is the protected space.
+In that directory with httpd in the name is another tmp directory that is the protected space.
 I found that it was difficult to deal with files hidden there and decided to run httpd in unprotected space.
 This was done as follows:<BR>
 cp /usr/lib/systemd/system/httpd.service /etc/systemd/system/httpd.service<BR>
 vi /etc/systemd/system/httpd.service<BR>
 Change the line from<BR>